Code-Institute-Submissions/online-cookbook-3/README.md

   total on the leftmost side of pagination.
 * As a result of search or otherwise, verify that the page always display correct recipes range on the leftmost side of pagination.
-* Verify that previous and next arrow of pagination only appears when page number is greater than one.
+* Verify that pagination only appears when page number is greater than one.
 * Click on previous or next arrow and verify that page display recipes in the previous and next page respectively.
 * Click on previous arrow when first page is active and verify that it is disabled.